-Rule Paragraph Rule Requirement South Korean Laws, Regulations and Practices Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective after 31 December 2021) Appendix 3, 2(1) All certificates for capital shall be under seal, which shall only be affixed with the authority of the directors.
-The name and the sear of a a waiver of this item based on the reason set out in This articles provision was repealed on 1 January 2022.
+Rule Paragraph Rule Requirement South Korean Laws, Regulations and Practices Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effe ective after 31 December 2021) Appendix 3, 2(1) All certificates for capital shall be under seal, which shall only be affixed with the authority of the directors.
+The name and the seal of a representative director of a South Korean company shall be affixed to each share certificate. a waiver of this item based on the reason set out in This articles provision was repealed on 1 January 2022.
 Paragraphs 4, 11 and 28 of Appendix 2B of the Listing Rules contain the comparable requirement.
 Under the JPS, an eligible secondary listing applicant is entitled to an "automatic waiver" for this item.
 Secondary listing applicants shall apply to the Exchange for a waiver of compliance from the relevant Listing Rule if it considers necessary.